Offerings

 I have been to the cave a few times before, but never in circumstances like this, with a procession of children led by someone who had a direct connection to Fernando’s family and cultural heritage.

 The entrance to the cave was visible through the brush and branches now.
-Gabriel left an offering of bundled sage inside, then sang a song of gratitude in the Chumash language, keeping the beat with a clapping stick.
+Gabriel left an offering of bundled sage inside, then sang a song in the Chumash language, keeping the beat with a clapping stick.
 It told the story of a time of drought when the Ancestors came to Jalama in search of food, and a pod of swordfish appeared and beached three whales.
-The song gave thanks to the Creator.
+The song was one of thanks to the Creator.

 The words hovered in the air, and the woody rhythmic clacking echoed, and beneath all sound, the brush was whispering.
 I felt prayerful.

-This land has been given many names, but we are all a tribe, and we stand here remembering, and we are stewards.
+This land has been given many names, but we are all a tribe, and we stand here remembering.
+We are stewards.
 We belong to the earth, and we belong to each other.

 Lately I have felt that we are grieving great loss together, but today I remembered we are also embracing and cherishing what remains.